Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/03_meshdatatool.md

 We initialize the MeshDataTool from an ArrayMesh by calling `create_from_surface()`.
 If there is already data initialized in the MeshDataTool, calling `create_from_surface()` will clear it for you.
 Alternatively, you can call `clear()` yourself before re-using the MeshDataTool.

 In the examples below, assume an ArrayMesh called `mesh` has already been created.
-See `ArrayMesh tutorial ( doc_arraymesh )` for an example of mesh generation.

-gdscript GDScript
+See [Array Mesh tutorial](02_arraymesh.md) for an example of mesh generation.

 ```
 var mdt = MeshDataTool.new()